giridhar7632/firebase-database/README.md

 # Firebase Database

 Have you ever created database for a web applications?
-In this workshop we are going to create a realtime database using google's Firebase for our web application.
+In this workshop we are going to create a realtime database using google's Firebase.
 We are going to build something like this.

 ![Final Project](https://cloud-3a2lu9qq3.vercel.app/2screenshot_2020-11-09_163829.png)

 [Live Demo](https://firebase-database.giridharhackclu.repl.co/).
 [Source Code](https://repl.it/@Giridharhackclu/firebase-database#src/App.js).

-Everytime you submit the form, the input given will be updated to a realtime database.
+Everytime you submit the form, the input given will be updated to the database.

 ## Prerequisites